jasoncheng/jasoncheng.github.com/source/_posts/2013-11-15-node-dot-js-prepare-for-production.markdown

 **jobs: **
     - huge amount news pages(directly query mongodb, and do layout)
     - each page at least require 50 ~ 200 mongodb query(It's a long story, that i don't wanna mention about)
-    - each page response time arround 50~100ms
+    - each page response time approximate 50~100ms
     - JSONP APIs
     - proxy 80 port request to another port number(maybe mobile web/different domain) which listened by NodeJS too
     - 302+301 redirect